roymicha3/LIF/experiment/db/docs/README.md

 This database schema is designed to support an **experiment tracking system** that records trials, trial runs, results, artifacts, datasets, encoders, and logs.

+The data base is desigend as:
+    1. DB file
+    2. data - directory containing resources and artifacts

 ## 📌 Table Overview

 ### 1️⃣ `EXPERIMENT`